 I went over the basic guinea pig essentials but there are some things you should avoid that aren’t obvious.
 From toys to bedding, there are a lot of different things to consider before adopting your little piggy.
 Below you will find the different categories of do’s and don’ts to keep your guinea pigs happy and healthy.

 Do research into what types of bedding are right for your lifestyle, safe for your guinea pigs, and within your budget to maintain.
 Only you know what is best for you and your future guinea pigs.
 Some options would be paper, fleece, or wood shavings.
 Each type of bedding has their purpose, which I detailed previously.
 If you’re on a very tight budget, using old t-shirts or towels is also an alternative.
 Like fleece, going on this budget route would also require daily cleaning.
+It’s also becoming more popular to use “noodle bath mats” or chenille bath mats.
+You can find these at TJ Maxx for as cheap as $7 a piece.
+You treat it similar to fleece but, because they’re smaller than fleece pads, you can easily just shake the poop off of them and put them back and wash them once a week.

 While there are a lot of safe bedding options, there are also unsafe bedding options.
 For example, cedar needs to be avoided at all cost.
 Cedar has a natural smell that can damage your guinea pig’s respiratory system and/or could cause an allergic reaction.
 The oils in cedar has also been known to lead to liver damage as well.
 Straw is absolutely not safe for guinea pigs.
 It does nothing for their urine, both in absorbency and smell, and can cause splinters.